The Gardens at Kelmarsh Hall

 This secret heart is a relaxing space filled with traditional fruit and vegetables, cut flower beds and a restored vinery.
 The produce and cut flowers are sold in the Visitor Centre when available.

-Walled garden - Rhubarb & blossom on espaliered fruit trees
+The Walled garden, for rhubarb & blossom on espaliered fruit trees

 April/May: Tulips and alliums

-July to September: Walled garden - Cut flower beds (including dahlias)
+July to September: The Walled garden, for cut flower beds with Dahlias.

 October: Michaelmas daisies and Dahlias until the frosts